INTERNATIONAL TRAVEL TIPS – Part 2

 Question: I am going to Italy, do you have any tips?

-Answer: We absolutely love it.
+Answer: We highly recommend it.
 There are so many things I could say about it that there is just not enough room.
 I can fill you in on Florence and Rome.
-For Florence, click on the upcoming Archives section from the Home page of this website.
+Start by looking at their travel guides and photos on this website.
 Three places I highly recommend in Rome are the Vatican and Vatican Museum/Cistine Chapel, Piazza Navona, and the Spanish Steps.
-For lodging, I would suggest getting a copy of Margo Classe’s book on Italian Hotels, “$40 to $80/night for Two.”
-She wrote of series of lodging books (also France and Spain).
-She can be reached at www.helloeurope.com.
+For lodging, get a copy of Margo Classe’s book on Italian Hotels, “$40 to $80/night for Two.”
+Or check out Rick Steves travel books for Europe.

 Question: Name 3 things to know when traveling in a foreign country.